-holds by Hoeffding's inequality for each $k$ and $s$.
-For the second condition in $E_{1}(t)$ in~(\ref{eq:E1t}), we argue as follows.
+\end{auxproof} For the second condition in $E_{1}(t)$ in~(\ref{eq:E1t}), we argue as follows.
 According to Algorithm~\ref{algo:finitelyArmedSamplingEpsGreedy}, the visit count $T_{k}(t)$ is the sum of the number of the exploration picks (Line~\ref{line:explorationPick}) and that of the usual picks (Line~\ref{line:exploitationPick}).
 By counting only the exploration picks, and also noting that $\varepsilon_{t} = (\frac{K\log t}{t})^{\beta}$ is decreasing with respect to $t$, we observe that

 where $\mathsf{RB}(\alpha,s)$ is the ``repeated Bernoulli'' random variable for the number of heads when a coin with bias $\alpha$ is tossed $s$ times.
 This observation is used in the following reasoning.